laur89/win_dots/README.md

  (didn't work from cygwin like: `$JAVA_HOME/bin/keytool -import -file cert.crt -keystore C:\tools\cygwin\home\laliste\.sdkman\candidates\java\8.0.181-zulu\jre\lib\security\cacerts -alias "my cert alias"`)
 - to hide a local drive from windows, see [this SO answer](https://superuser.com/a/944926/179401);
   same info is also included in this [makeuseof](https://www.makeuseof.com/how-to-hide-a-drive-in-windows/) article
+  - actually what I did was simply right click -> 'disable' in Device Manager
 - if you see `PCI Memory Controller` and/or `SM Bus Controller` driver issues under Control Panel (as described in [this reddit thread](https://www.reddit.com/r/WindowsHelp/comments/q2gguu/pci_memory_controller_sm_bus_controller_errors/)), you likely need to install [Intel Chipset INF Utility](https://www.intel.com/content/www/us/en/download/19347/chipset-inf-utility.html);